 A directed individual study course designed to permit students opportunity for examination of special topics through research, reading, or projects.
 Enrollment is by permission of instructor and approval by the division.
-See page 64 for more information about Independent Studies.
+See "Independent Studies" for more information.

 ENG 231.
 AMERICAN LITERATURE I